MichiK/cards-against-users/README.md

 cracks lines by drawing black and white cards and combining them randomly.

-The script `cards.py` is a full blown Flask web application and can be integrated in any WSGI-capable web server.
-If the script is executed on the command line, it returns a catchy saying.
+The script `cards.py` is a full blown Flask web application and can be integrated in any WSGI-capable web server using `cards.wsgi`.
+If `cards.py` is executed on the command line, it returns a catchy saying.
 To start the debugging/development web server, call it as `./cards.py -d`.

 You will need to create two files `white.txt` and `black.txt` containing the content of the white and black cards, respectively, one per line.
 Comments